A combinatorial interpretation for certain plethysm and Kronecker coefficients: The plethysm case

 \subsection{Acknowledgements}

-The authors would like to thank \'Alvaro Guti\'errez, Christian Ikenmeyer, Rosa Orellana, Anne Schilling, and Mike Zabrocki for fruitful conversations.
+The authors would like to thank \'Alvaro Guti\'errez, Christian Ikenmeyer, Rosa Orellana, Anne Schilling, and Mike Zabrocki for fruitful conversations, as well as the anonymous referees for helpful comments.
 Pak was partially supported by NSF grant CCF:2302173, Panova was partially supported by NSF grant CCF:2302174 and an AMS Birman fellowship.
 Swanson was partially supported by NSF grant DMS-2348843.
 This work was completed while Panova and Swanson were in residence at ICERM, which is supported by NSF grant DMS-1929284, during the Fall 2025 Semester Program on Categorification and Computation in Algebraic Combinatorics.